-Even though there is a rise of inconspicuous consumption among the luxury brands but still many popular brands today are recognised by consumers because of their logos.
+Even though there is a rise of inconspicuous consumption among the luxury brands but still many popular brands today are recognized by consumers because of their logos.
 A logo helps in identifying a brand in its minimalist form with the use of an icon or a symbol.

 For instance, IKEA’s logo underwent frequent modifications in the first couple of iterations.
-It remained fairly consistent since 1967: changing only colours and preserving shape and typography.
+It remained fairly consistent since 1967: changing only colors and preserving shape and typography.
 Today’s blue-and-yellow colour blend signifies trust, reliability, friendliness and, affordability at the same time.
 Together with the bold, rounded lettering, and the oval framing of the name, this brand builds the impression of being a strong, organised and inclusive brand.

 Brand logos continue to evolve…